 It is a contentious issue in philosophy whether an omission can be the cause of an event.
 At the very least it seems we should consider causation by omission differently from ‘ordinary’ causation.
-Consider Sarah McGrath’s… Read More »Are we estimating the effects of health care expenditure correctly?
+Consider Sarah McGrath’s example.
+Billy promised Alice to… Read More »Are we estimating the effects of health care expenditure correctly?

 Philosophy of health economics

 Social scientists, especially economists, are concerned with causal inference: understanding whether and how an event causes a certain effect.
-Typically, we subscribe to the view that causal relations are reducible to sets of counterfactuals, and… Read More »Transformative treatments: a big methodological challenge for health economics
+Typically, we subscribe to the view that causal relations are reducible to sets of counterfactuals, and we use ever more sophisticated… Read More »Transformative treatments: a big methodological challenge for health economics

 Every Monday our authors provide a round-up of some of the most recently published peer reviewed articles from the field.
-We don’t cover everything, or even what’s most important – just a few papers that have interested… Read More »Sam Watson’s journal round-up for 9th January 2017
+We don’t cover everything, or even what’s most important – just a few papers that have interested the author.
+Visit our Resources… Read More »Sam Watson’s journal round-up for 9th January 2017

 I stand accused.
 Not of a particularly heinous crime, but of something that has given me pause for thought recently.
 During a discussion about a piece of work involving patient outcomes, I was accused of ‘thinking like an economist’.
 Had… Read More »Do economists care about patients?